Sharad Vesawkar: International career

-The first international event for Sarad was unforgettable - not only because it was his first also because he got to start his career on the soil where he was born - UAE.
+The first international event for Vesawka was unforgettable - not only because it was his first also because he got to start his career on the soil where he was born - UAE.
 He was one of the best batsmen of the event scoring 275 runs in 8 matches including a 106 against Qatar and 78 against India.
 With that he was selected for the Dream Team and visited Sri Lanka—news he couldn't tell to his father, who died in India on his business trip due to a heart attack.

 Today, Sarad is a mainstay batsman of Nepali national team.
 He was one of the key players of the U-19 squad that won the plate championship in 2006 defeating South Africa and New Zealand.

 In 1995, his father retired and as his mother wished, the family returned Nepal.
 After coming to Nepal, a country where cricket was still infant, he knew how much he loved cricket as he started missing playing it.
 He studied a year at the Modern Indian School and then admitted in Himalayan Vidhya Mandir in 1996.

 His love for cricket forced him to find a playing area - a long field a few blocks away from his home.
 "There were houses on both sides," he says.
 "So we were forced to play straight shots so to avoid breaking windows."
 That somehow helped him becoming a batsman.

 When he was in standard seven, Everest Cricket Coaching Academy was established in Ratopul - near from his home.
 He was one of 100 first batch trainees learning with chief coach Arun Aryal and Samsom Jung Thapa.
 Many established cricketers such as Kiran Rana, Rajesh Pant, Munir Shrestha, Manish Shrestha, Raju Basnet and Prafulla Vaidhya frequented the academy and he was one of very few trainees who never fears to bat against them.

 In July 2018, he was named in Nepal's squad for their One Day International (ODI) series against the Netherlands.
 These were Nepal's first ODI matches since gaining ODI status during the 2018 Cricket World Cup Qualifier.
 He made his ODI debut for Nepal against the Netherlands on 1 August 2018.

 In October 2018, he was named in Nepal's squad in the Eastern sub-region group for the 2018–19 ICC World Twenty20 Asia Qualifier tournament.
 In June 2019, he was named in Nepal's squad for the Regional Finals of the 2018–19 ICC T20 World Cup Asia Qualifier tournament.
 In November 2019, he was named in Nepal's squad for the 2019 ACC Emerging Teams Asia Cup in Bangladesh.
 In September 2020, he was one of eighteen cricketers to be awarded with a central contract by the Cricket Association of Nepal.